johnhalz/pose3d_python/docs/API/te.md

 - ### `from_vector(self, vector: np.ndarray|list) -> None`

-    The `from_vector` function sets the `self.__vector` to the input vector.
+    The `from_vector` method sets the `self.__vector` to the input vector.

-    The function also checks whether the input dimension matches the class dimension.
+    The method also checks whether the input dimension matches the class dimension.

     **Parameters**